fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 ## 14: GMOs
 Perhaps no issue more than Genetically Modified Organisms embodies the various themes we've explored in the course thus far.
 This week we focus on the various issues of food technology that get rarified with the debate about the safety, risk, regulation, and labeling of GMO foods.
+It looks like a lot of pages, but the pages are actually small and the reading goes very quickly.
+Remember that seeing the big picture from a longer reading is one of the key skills we're trying to hone in the course.

 ### Apr 18
 * McKay Jenkins, _Food Fight: GMOs and the Future of the America_ (Prologue; Are GMOs Safe?), 1--46.